-To send flowers in memory of Christopher R. Sgambati, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Christopher R. Sgambati, please visit our Heartfelt Sympathies Store.

 Immediately after high school graduation Chris was drafted into the U.S. Navy where he proudly served his country during WWII.
 Chris served most of his time overseas aboard the USS LST 614 in the Pacific Theater of the war.
 Chris was awarded the American Theater Medal, the Asiatic Pacific Theater Medal- 3 stars, the Philippine Liberation Ribbon-2 stars, and the WWII Victory Medal.
 Chris loved telling the story of his being an eyewitness to one of the most well-known photos taken during the war, that of General Douglas MacArthur as he waded ashore in the Philippines (“I shall return!”).